Support Networks and Knowledge Sharing

 Working Caregivers Project

 Sixty-two percent of caregivers in Canada balance paid employment with caregiving responsibilities for a family member, friend or neighbour.
 These 6.1 million working caregivers, representing 35% of the workforce, are often invisible in the workplace and manage their responsibilities without adequate support or recognition.
+Our research shows that over 60% of companies don’t track the number of working caregivers in their workforce or know how to identify them.

 Stay Connected